Constraining Neutrino Mass with the Void Weak Lensing Effect

 Eqs.~(\ref{eq:kappa_int})-(\ref{eq:esd}) clarify the relations between lens density profile and weak lensing signal, which indicates we can constrain the density profile through weak lensing measurements, as well as theoretically forward model the lensing signal from density profile.
 When processing simulation and mock data, density profile can be measured through the cross-correlation between voids and dark matter and we adopt the estimator of $\Delta\Sigma$

-where the tangential ellipticity of source galaxies $e_t$ works as an unbiased estimator of the lensing tangential shear $\gamma_t$ in Eq.~(\ref{eq:esd}).
+where $i$ and $j$ go over all of the foreground lens objects and background sources, respectively, and the tangential ellipticity of source galaxies $e_t$ works as an unbiased estimator of the lensing tangential shear $\gamma_t$ in Eq.~(\ref{eq:esd}).
 The weight function $w_{ij}$ is assigned to each lens-source pair to improve the statistical S/N in observational studies \cite{Sheldon2004, Mandelbaum2005}.
 In this simulation-based work, we set $w_{i,j}=1.0$ for simplicity.